Mugilan-Codes/au-placements-app/README.md

 ## TODO

+- proper authentication
+  - check whether the user is already logged in
+  - log out
+  - store the tokens
+  - use refresh tokens to get new access tokens in expiry
 - Use Modal to add Marks and Education.
 - Use Refresh Tokens to stop logging out often
 - Add App Icon and Splash Screen